 An experienced attorney understands just how much results matter.
 As such, your lawyer will look at the economic and non-economic impact that you have endured.
-Based on our calculations, we can accurately determine how much compensation you are eligible to collect from the at-fault party.
+We can accurately determine how much compensation you can collect from the at-fault party based on our calculations.

 Specifically, when a third party is responsible for your injuries, it is crucial to prove that the at-fault party acted negligently and that their negligence caused your injuries.
 The process for proving fault looks different depending on the unique factors of each case.
 If more than one party is responsible for your suffering, a workplace attorney will work to uncover every liable party and pursue every source of compensation.

-Filing an injury claim on your own can make a tough situation infinitely more complicated.
+Filing an injury claim alone can make a tough situation infinitely more complicated.
 You need to know that you are being supported.
 The help of a competent attorney can be a significant driving force in injury victims’ ability to make a meaningful recovery.
-When you find an injury lawyer that you trust, you can not only feel confident that your financial interests are being looked after but that someone cares about your future.
+When you find an injury lawyer that you trust, you can feel confident that your financial interests are being looked after and that someone cares about your future.

 Why Hire The Benton Law Firm to Handle My Case?